 - Do surgery on both eyes to equalize them.

 - Occlude both eyes at night.

-To prevent complications of diplopia (strabismus), the unaffected eye should be occluded in order to strengthen the weaker eye.
+To prevent complications of strabismus (cross-eyed or lazy-eye), the unaffected eye should be occluded in order to strengthen the weaker eye.
 Surgery may be necessary on the rectus muscles of the affected eye only if occlusion does not work.
 Nonsurgical intervention should happen prior to age six.